 Coloured pencil on drafting film

-Four years ago I purchased some drafting film, it was Grafix .003 double sided, keen to try it as a different surface for coloured pencils and after a small test drawing and not being overly impressed with it, I put the film away in a drawer and there it stayed.
-I guess it's the same with a few products that are so different to the norm that it is easier to put them in 'the too hard basket' than to persevere.
+Four years ago I purchased some drafting film, it was Grafix .003 double-sided, keen to try it as a different surface for coloured pencils and after a small test drawing and not being overly impressed with it, I put the film away in a drawer and stayed there.
+I guess it's the same with a few products that are so different to the norm that it is easier to put them in 'the too-hard basket' than to persevere.

-Earlier this year my right shoulder became very painful and I was diagnosed with shoulder calcific tendonitis... ouch!
+Earlier this year, my right shoulder became very painful, and I was diagnosed with shoulder calcific tendonitis... ouch!
 A small amount of drawing aggravated it with the repetitive action of stroke work so rest was in order.
-I did not slouch though and developed my online course instead that you can see here: katejenvey/courses which is now growing at a good rate.
+I did not slouch, though, and developed my online courses instead, which you can see here: katejenvey/courses, which is now growing at a good rate.

 The film is very different to work on but perseverance was key as I remodelled the way I applied the pencil.
 It has positive attributes in that its durable, archival, forgiving with erasing and the best thing for me was that it was easy to work on and required less layers... perfect!